rob-brown/RBFilePreviewer/README.markdown

 ##Dependencies
 `RBFile` requires my `NSURL+RBExtras` category.
 It can be found in my [RBCategories repository][1]. `RBFile` is optional, so if you don't include it, then you don't need to include `NSURL+RBExtras`.

+##Acknowledgments
+`RBFilePreviewer` includes a couple icons from Joseph Wain.
+See Glyphish.com for more details.
+To get the 2x sizes of the icons, you must buy the Glyphish Pro icon pack.

 ##License

 `RBFilePreviewer` is licensed under the MIT license, which is reproduced in its entirety here: